TheGiganticSloth/NaMo/README.md

 # NaMo
  ------ Nano Move ------

-A Python script I used to move nanowires with the use of AFM.
+A Python script I used to move nanowires with the use of AFM (Bruker Dimension Icon).
 Currently used in a notebook.

 There are examples of rotations, translations and complete move.
 Feel free to suggest improvement.